 For example, Nevada law required that bicyclists wear a combination of lights and reflectors when riding at night.
 If a bicyclist fails to observe this rule and strikes a pedestrian, even though the bicyclist violated the law, it is unlikely a court will determine that the bicyclist’s actions were negligent per se.
 That particular law was likely enacted for the bicyclists safety, to make them easier to be seen by motor vehicle drivers.
 It was not contemplated to alert pedestrians to bicyclists.

 Conversely, as stated above, bicyclists are bound by the same traffic rules as vehicles.
-Therefore, if a bicyclist runs a red light and strikes a pedestrian crossing the street in a crosswalk, a court may find that that bicyclist was negligent per se because that traffic law was enacted to protect pedestrians while crossing the street.
+Therefore, if a bicyclist runs a red light and strikes a pedestrian crossing the street in a crosswalk, a court may find that the bicyclist was negligent per se because that traffic law was enacted to protect pedestrians while crossing the street.

 Nevada law dictates that victims of personal injury from the negligence of another person or corporation are entitled to monetary compensation.
 Each case is unique and the amount of compensation depends on the extent of the injury to the victim and the level of negligence by the defendant.
 Circumstances that cause injury may include, but not be limited to, car accidents, slip and falls, medical malpractice, workplace injury and defective product injuries.
 Automobile accidents are perhaps the most common type of case where victims seek advice and guidance from a Las Vegas injury lawyer.